 As a currency, gold has no intrinsic value, but neither does paper currency.
 Any type of currency only has value because as a society we decide it does.

 Gold meets the litmus test as a currency because it’s rare, stable, portable, and non-toxic.
 Gold is also valued because, well, it’s so beautiful.
-Gold is the only precious metal or metal in general that has a naturally yellow or golden color.
+It is the only precious metal or metal in general that has a naturally yellow or golden color.

 We’ve always valued gold